vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 - A configured connection between Oracle Analytics Cloud and Autonomous Data Warehouse

 ## **STEP 1:** Planning our approach
 For this case, we will imagine that our **goal is to try to sail upwind** (into the direction of the source of the wind) as fast as possible.
-Different angles result in different boat speed, for example:
+Different angles result in different boat speeds, for example:
 - Going directly upwind with angle 0 (straight into the wind) is not possible at all.
 - Taking a wide angle of 60+ degrees (e.g. "Wind angle 2") will result in a high boat speed, but it will not bring us to our target as quickly as possible (going vertically "up").
 - Taking a less wide angle (e.g. "Wind angle 1") will result in a less high boat speed, but may actually bring us to our target faster.

 Therefore, there is an optimal wind angle, and it is up to us to find it.
 However, this is not so easy; every boat has its own characteristics and responds with a different speed to the wind angle and wind speed in a non-linear way.
-There's a complex relationship between this variables!
+There's a complex relationship between these variables!

 ![pic1](images/wind-speed.png)